What does leadership mean to you? Would you like to develop your leadership skills? Could you become a ‘York Leader’?

 The application form gives some prompts for each question, and guidance on the kind of examples we’re looking for in your application.

-Responses will be reviewed and shortlisted after the final deadline of 5pm on Thursday 3 February (week 4 Spring term).
-We will then be in touch to let you know whether your application has been successful by the end of Spring term week 6.
+Responses will be reviewed and shortlisted after the final deadline of 5pm on Friday 2 December (week 10 Autumn term).
+We will then be in touch to let you know whether your application has been successful by the end of Spring term week 2.

 To get the most out of the programme, you will need to have a good understanding of York Strengths and your personal strengths.
 You must have completed York Strengths Online (and submitted your results) prior to attending York Leaders.